by Joseph Heller

-How is insanity defined in Catch-22?
+- How is insanity defined in Catch-22?
 What characteristics do "crazy" characters have?
 Is madness the norm or an exception during wartime?

-Does there seem to be any system of justice in the novel?
-Are "good" characters rewarded while "evil" ones punished?
+- Does there seem to be any system of justice in the novel?
+Are "good" characters rewarded while "evil" ones are punished?
 Can we clearly say who is "good" or "evil"?
 If not, is there such thing as justice at all?

-Define the logic of Catch-22.
+- Define the logic of Catch-22.
 What part does this logic play in the story being told?

-Catch-22 is an allegory of the common man vs. the bureaucracy of modern-day America.
+- Catch-22 is an allegory of the common man vs. the bureaucracy of modern-day America.
 In Catch-22, how does the administration of the Air Force abuse its power?
 How does it keep its men enlisted and active?
 If it doesn't care for the well-being of its men, what are its goals?

-Are there any purely "good" characters in the book?
+- Are there any purely "good" characters in the book?
 If so, who are they and how is their goodness expressed?
 On the other hand, how do the more flawed characters demonstrate their cynicism, deceit, blindness, or lust for power?

-Why is Yossarian so obsessed with death?
+- Why is Yossarian so obsessed with death?
 Is he correct in assuming everyone is out to kill him?
 How do the deaths of Nately and Snowden change him?

-Do you consider the ending of Catch-22 a happy or sad one?
+- Do you consider the ending of Catch-22 a happy or sad one?
 How might it be construed as a triumph for Yossarian?
 A defeat?
 Is it the only way out of the mad system of Catch-22?